smouzakitis83/Google-Analytics-Bellabeat-Case-Study---Excel---SQL---Tableau/README.md

 ### Usage Trends

 * **Total Activity Minutes** show a slight upward trend throughout the observed period, indicating a modest increase in user movement.
 In contrast, **Total Sedentary Minutes** rise sharply as the timeline progresses.
 This suggests that although users are engaging in slightly more activity, their overall sedentary behavior is increasing at a much faster rate.
+* The 24-hour averages for both steps and calories show that user activity is concentrated between 7 a.m. and 7 p.m.
+Across both bar charts.
+This time window reflects the highest foot traffic as well as the greatest calorie burn.
+This pattern indicates that users are most active during typical daytime hours, with activity dropping off significantly outside this range.